-Welcome to our ninth week of Living Beyond Yourself by Beth Moore.
-If you have been reading along with us, we’ve already covered love, joy, peace, patience, kindness, goodness and faithfulness.
+Welcome to the Bible Cafe™ for Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore.
+If you have been reading along with us, we’ve already covered love, joy, peace, patience, kindness, goodness, and faithfulness.
 This week we looked at the fruit of Gentleness.
 We’ll be completing our study next week with a look at self-control.

-Welcome back to the Womens Bible Study Cafe™.
-We’ve finished reading week eight of our study on the Fruit of the Spirit.
-This week in Living Beyond Yourself by Beth Moore, we focused our study on Faithfulness.
-We looked at the idea of believability as it relates to God, and Beth Moore gave an example of faithfulness through believing in a God we cannot see.
+Welcome back to the Bible Cafe™ and week eight of our study on the Fruit of the Spirit.
+This week in Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore, we focused on Faithfulness.
+We looked at the idea of believability as it relates to God.
+Beth Moore gave an amazing example of faithfulness through believing in a God we cannot see.

 Believing is walking by our faith, not by our sight.
-(2 Corinthians 5:7) I watched a blind man walk through our city streets yesterday, and what I saw amazed me.
+(2 Corinthians 5:7) Yesterday I watched a blind man walk through our city streets, and what I saw amazed me.
 This man had a huge smile on his face, a bounce in his step, and an attitude of confidence in something he could not see: the sidewalk before him.